Free Kitchen Hacks eBook

 Marley Goldin

 These dairy-free waffles require no milk and make for delicious, airy and fluffy on the inside, but crispy and golden brown on the outside waffles.
-Makes 2 Belgian waffles or 4 standard waffles.
+Makes 4-6 large waffles (depending on your waffle iron!).

 Prep Time 10 minutes